Wednesday, May 24th, 2023

 “The Tecnam P2008 represents enhanced evolution in primary flight training for both students and flight academies: (i) next generation avionics, (ii) reduced maintenance costs (iii) state of the art materials integration (iv) remarkably low fuel consumption that effectively operates as a long-term hedge against potential increases in fuel cost,” said Gerald Gitner, IAA’s Non-Executive Chairman.

-About IAA IAA based in Lakeland, FL is a FAA 141 certified flight academy with authority to grant foreign student visas.
+IAA based in Lakeland, FL is a FAA 141 certified flight academy with authority to grant foreign student visas.
 IAA is a leader in ab initio and accelerated flight training with a successful history of total immersion two-week private pilots’ courses, three-week instrument rating courses, three-week Certified Flight Instructor courses and a six-month private pilot through commercial multiengine rating course.
 IAA’s facilities include over 12,000 sq. ft. of dedicated hangar space with a dedicated team of maintenance professionals and on-site housing.

 Check our press release by following this link.
 Click here.